Child Safeguarding Statement Compliance Unit (CSSCU)

 The lead in period between December '17 and March '18 allowed current providers three months to develop a Child Safeguarding Statement.
 The time period of three months also allowed members of the public who were uncertain if they fell under the category of provider, to clarify their current provider status.
 New services shall be allowed a period of 3 months following their commencement to have a Child Safeguarding Statement in place.

 The Tusla Child Safeguarding Statement Compliance Unit (CSSCU) is a dedicated Tusla department set up solely to manage the requirement for providers to have a Child Safeguarding Statement in place.
-Support and guidance documentation has been released by the CSSCU on the Tusla website to support providers to meet this requirement.
+Support and guidance documentation is available on the Tusla website to support providers to meet this requirement.
 Support and guidance can be accessed via the CSSCU Staff also.
 The unit is responsible to operate and maintain the required register of non-compliance under Articles 12 & 13 of the Children First Act 2015.

 If a person has any doubts as to their status as provider they are asked to refer to the Act itself and guidance on the Tusla website to clarify their status.
 See: